Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 - DeBeck's Hill Trail – 3km round trip

 Climbing 274 meters from the trailhead, this is a fairly strenuous hike.
-The trail access is from the parking lot at the south beach area.
-Walk past the yellow gate and there is a small sign at the beginning of the trail.
+The trail access is from the parking lot in the South Beach area.
+Walk past the yellow gate, and there is a small sign at the beginning of the trail.
 Go to the right and follow the old logging road up the hill.
-This road will take you to the high point above and outside of Alice Lake Park.
+This road will take you to the high point above and outside Alice Lake Park.

 Other Tranquil Swimming Holes